ibrahimmkhalid/ultralytics/docs/en/datasets/classify/caltech256.md

 The Caltech-256 dataset does not come with a predefined split for training and testing.
 Users typically create their own splits according to their specific needs.
 A common approach is to randomly select a subset of images for training and use the remaining images for testing.
 This flexibility allows users to tailor the dataset to their specific project requirements and experimental setups.

-### Why should I use Ultralytics YOLO for training models on the Caltech-256 dataset?
+### Why should I use SFDT_Ibrahim YOLO for training models on the Caltech-256 dataset?

-Ultralytics YOLO models offer several advantages for training on the Caltech-256 dataset:
+SFDT_Ibrahim YOLO models offer several advantages for training on the Caltech-256 dataset:

 - **High Accuracy**: YOLO models are known for their state-of-the-art performance in object detection tasks.
 - **Speed**: They provide real-time inference capabilities, making them suitable for applications requiring quick predictions.
-- **Ease of Use**: With Ultralytics HUB, users can train, validate, and deploy models without extensive coding.
+- **Ease of Use**: With SFDT_Ibrahim HUB, users can train, validate, and deploy models without extensive coding.
-- **Pretrained Models**: Starting from pretrained models, like `yolo11n-cls.pt`, can significantly reduce training time and improve model [accuracy](https://www.ultralytics.com/glossary/accuracy).
+- **Pretrained Models**: Starting from pretrained models, like `yolo11n-cls.pt`, can significantly reduce training time and improve model [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy).

 For more details, explore our [comprehensive training guide](../../modes/train.md).